AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr>
    <td>Plan</td>
    <td> <p>This is a full license type in the Workfront system.
-Users must have this to access all of the features in Workfront.</p> <p>For more information, see <a href="../../../administration-and-setup/add-users/access-levels-and-object-permissions/wf-licenses.md" class="MCXref xref">Adobe Workfront licenses overview</a>.</p> </td>
+Users must have this to access all of the features in Workfront.</p> <p>For more information, see <a href="../../../administration-and-setup/add-users/access-levels-and-object-permissions/wf-licenses.md" class="MCXref xref">[!DNL Adobe Workfront] licenses overview</a>.</p> </td>
   </tr>
   <tr>
    <td>Plan (in the Scenario Planner)</td>
-   <td> <p>A plan is the main object when working with the Workfront Scenario Planner.
-You can outline the strategy for your company's near and long-term future and identify each high-level outcome and add it as a plan to the Workfront Scenario Planner. </p> <p>You cannot display Scenario Planner plans in a report and you cannot access them through the Workfront API. </p> <p>The Scenario Planner requires an additional license.
-For information about the Workfront Scenario Planner, see <a href="../../../scenario-planner/scenario-planner-overview.md">The Scenario Planner overview</a>. </p> </td>
+   <td> <p>A plan is the main object when working with the [!DNL Workfront] Scenario Planner.
+You can outline the strategy for your company's near and long-term future and identify each high-level outcome and add it as a plan to the [!DNL Workfront] Scenario Planner. </p> <p>You cannot display [!DNL Scenario Planner] plans in a report and you cannot access them through the [!DNL Workfront] API. </p> <p>The [!DNL Scenario Planner] requires an additional license.
+For information about the [!DNL Workfront Scenario Planner], see <a href="../../../scenario-planner/scenario-planner-overview.md">The [!DNL Scenario Planner] overview</a>. </p> </td>
   </tr>
   <tr>
    <td>Planned</td>
    <td> <p>The time frame within which something is scheduled to occur.
-When you create projects, tasks, or issues in Workfront, you establish the planned start and end dates, as well as the planned timeframe during which they occur.
+When you create projects, tasks, or issues in [!DNL Workfront], you establish the planned start and end dates, as well as the planned timeframe during which they occur.
 These values represent your original intention or estimate of how long a work time should take to complete. </p></td>
   </tr>
   <tr>
    <td>Planned Benefit</td>
-   <td>This is a manual entry for the Project Manager to estimate whether completing a project would bring any monetary benefit to the organization.
+   <td>This is a manual entry for the Project [!DNL Manage]r to estimate whether completing a project would bring any monetary benefit to the organization.
 Specifying this value can be part of putting together a Business Case for the project.
 You must have Manage permissions to the project to update this value.</td>
   </tr>
   <tr data-mc-conditions="SnippetConitions_MaturityModel.Managed">
    <td>Planned Budgeted Hours</td>
-   <td> <p>In a Budgeted Hour report, this displays the amount of hours budgeted for Projects or Job Roles in the Resource Planner. </p> <p>For information about budgeting Projects or Roles in the Resource Planner, see the article <a href="../../../resource-mgmt/resource-planning/budget-resources-project-role-views-resource-planner.md" class="MCXref xref">Budget resources in the Resource Planner using the Project and Role views</a>.
+   <td> <p>In a [!UICONTROL Budgeted Hour] report, this displays the amount of hours budgeted for Projects or Job Roles in the Resource Planner. </p> <p>For information about budgeting Projects or Roles in the Resource Planner, see the article <a href="../../../resource-mgmt/resource-planning/budget-resources-project-role-views-resource-planner.md" class="MCXref xref">Budget resources in the Resource Planner using the Project and Role views</a>.
 For information about the Budgeted Hours report, see the article <a href="../../../reports-and-dashboards/reports/custom-view-filter-grouping-samples/report-budgeted-hour.md" class="MCXref xref">Report: Budgeted Hour</a>.</p> </td>
   </tr>
   <tr>
    <td>Planned Completion Date</td>
    <td> <p>You can manually set the Planned Completion Date to a date of your choosing.
-If you do not set the Planned Completion Date, Workfront&nbsp;sets it automatically.
-When set automatically, the Planned Completion Date is:&nbsp;Planned Start Date + Duration</p> <p>For more information, see the following articles:</p>
+If you do not set the Planned Completion Date, [!DNL Workfront] sets it automatically.
+When set automatically, the Planned Completion Date is: Planned Start Date + Duration</p> <p>For more information, see the following articles:</p>
     <ul>
      <li> <p><a href="../../../manage-work/tasks/task-information/task-planned-completion-date.md" class="MCXref xref">Overview of the task Planned Completion Date</a> </p> </li>
      <li> <p><a href="../../../manage-work/projects/planning-a-project/project-planned-completion-date.md" class="MCXref xref">Set the project Planned Completion Date</a> </p> </li>